 Exceptional Pressure Relief: All-foam beds offer closer conforming than other mattress types.
 For most sleepers, this means better pressure relief around the shoulders, lower back, hips, and other sensitive areas.
 If you experience frequent pressure points, then you should consider an all-foam bed – but take your body type and sleeping position into account before choosing a model to ensure the bed will be soft/firm enough.

 Last Things to Consider with a Twin Mattress

 Before you head off to find the right twin size mattress, take a few more minutes to peek at our final considerations for twin mattress buyers.

 This is an important consideration because the best twin mattress for adults may be a bit different than the best model for children and teenagers.
 If you plan to use the twin size mattress yourself, be sure to compare different models based on how the beds feel.
 The firmness level of the mattress you choose should align with your body type and sleep position, as well as your general preferences for how soft or firm a surface should feel.

 If you’re buying the mattress for a child or teenager, first get their input on what kind of mattress they’d prefer.
 You may want to consider visiting a brick-and-mortar mattress store, where your child can try out different beds and see which firmness and responsiveness levels feel most comfortable.
 The best twin mattress for a toddler should offer a bit more support to ensure they don’t sink too deeply into the bed.

-If you are a college student planning to use a bunk- or loft-style bed, or you have children with the same type of bed, keep in mind the bed’s thickness should correspond to safety rails on the top bunk (more about this in the next FAQ).
+If you are a college student planning to use a bunk- or loft-style bed, or you have children with the same type of bed, keep in mind the bed’s thickness should should correspond to safety rails on the top bunk.
+Read below for more details on bunk beds.

 Many bunk beds are specifically designed for twin size mattresses.
 These include standard double and triple bunks, as well as twin-over-loft beds with an open area beneath the top bunk.